REL 275 - banner

 Required Materials

-• The Book of Mormon: Another Testament of Jesus Christ (printed version required - electronic versions will not be acceptable) - We will also use other scriptures, particularly the Doctrine & Covenants
+• The Book of Mormon: Another Testament of Jesus Christ - We will also use other scriptures, particularly the Doctrine & Covenants

 Class Format